wildraccoons/learn-software/README.md

 Student Lead: Jett
 Mentor Lead: Jim

+If you have a specific topic you would like covered, please let us know and we will add a section.

 # Want to contribute?
 Check on the CONTRIBUTE.md to learn how to add to this repository.